felicianotech/jekyll/docs/_docs/continuous-integration/circleci.md

 title: "CircleCI"
 ---

-Building, testing, and deploying your Jekyll generated website can quickly be done with [CircleCI][0].
-[GitHub][1] and [Bitbucket][2] are supported and you can get started with an open-source or private repository for free.
+Building, testing, and deploying your Jekyll-generated website can quickly be done with [CircleCI][0], a continuous integration & delivery tool.
+CircleCI supports [GitHub][1] and [Bitbucket][2], and you can get started for free using an open-source or private repository.

 [0]: https://circleci.com/
 [1]: https://github.com/